Muammar Gaddafi: Reception and legacy

 Supporters praised Gaddafi's administration for the creation of a more equal society through domestic reform.
 They stressed the regime's achievements in combating homelessness, ensuring access to food and safe drinking water, and to dramatic improvements in education.
 Supporters have also applauded achievements in medical care, praising the universal free healthcare provided under the Gaddafist administration, with diseases like cholera and typhoid being contained and life expectancy raised.

 Gaddafi's government's treatment of non-Arab Libyans came in for criticism from human rights activists, with native Berbers, Italian colonists, Jews, refugees, and foreign workers all facing persecution in Gaddafist Libya.
 Human rights groups also criticized the treatment of migrants, including asylum seekers, who passed through Gaddafi's Libya on their way to Europe.
 During the Civil War, various leftist groups endorsed the anti-Gaddafist rebels—but not the Western military intervention—by arguing that Gaddafi had become an ally of Western imperialism by cooperating with the war on terror and efforts to block African migration to Europe.
 Gaddafi was widely perceived as a terrorist, especially in the US and UK.

 Posthumous assessment

 International reactions to Gaddafi's death were divided.
-Gaddafi was mourned as a hero by many across sub-Saharan Africa but was widely condemned elsewhere.
+Gaddafi was mourned as a hero by many across sub-Saharan Africa but was condemned as a brutal dictator in many Western nations.

 After his defeat in the civil war, Gaddafi's system of governance was dismantled and replaced by the interim government of the NTC, which legalized trade unions and freedom of the press.
 In January 2013, the GNC officially renamed the Jamahiriyah as the "State of Libya".
 Gaddafi loyalists then founded a new political party, the Popular Front for the Liberation of Libya.
 Led by Saif al-Islam Gaddafi, the Popular Front was allowed to participate in the future general election.